16th-century Western domes: Kingdom of Sardinia

 Barrel vaults and domes were introduced into the gothic church style of the island of Sardinia in the second half of the 16th century by engineers working for the Spanish Crown and the Society of Jesus.
-Examples include the hemispherical dome on pendentives of the Cathedral of Sassari (1530s), the hemispherical dome on squinches of the Church of Saint Agostino in Cagliari (1577-1580), and the octagonal dome on pendentives of the Church of Santa Caterina in Sassari (1578-1609).
+Examples include the hemispherical dome on pendentives of the Cathedral of Sassari (1530s), the hemispherical dome on squinches of the Church of Saint Agostino in Cagliari (1577–1580), and the octagonal dome on pendentives of the Church of Santa Caterina in Sassari (1578–1609).
 A small dome over one of the side chapels in the church of Valverde in Sassari, Sardinia, may date to the 1530s or later.

 Crown of Castile

 Kingdom of Murcia

 The "Murcia Dome" over the Chapel of the Junterones in Murcia Cathedral, built in 1540 by Jerónimo Quijano, has a toral geometry achieved by the revolution of a transverse semicircular arch about the oblong plan's short axis.

 Kingdom of Castile

-The crossed-arch dome in the Hospital of Santa Cruz de Mendoza in Toledo was built from 1504-1514.
+The crossed-arch dome in the Hospital of Santa Cruz de Mendoza in Toledo was built from 1504 to 1514.

 In Seville, the dome over the sacristy of Seville Cathedral (c.
-1542), the dome over the Royal Chapel at Seville Cathedral (1562-1575), and the dome of the Jesuit Church of the Annunciation (1565-1579) are of a type that partially or entirely emerge from a surrounding parallelepiped, or half-tiburium.
+1542), the dome over the Royal Chapel at Seville Cathedral (1562–1575), and the dome of the Jesuit Church of the Annunciation (1565–1579) are of a type that partially or entirely emerge from a surrounding parallelepiped, or half-tiburium.
 The domed trellis vault of Parish of Our Lady of the Consolation in Seville, Spain by Hernán Ruiz is dated to the 1560s.

 The domed rotunda chevet chapel of Granada Cathedral was built between 1528 and 1558, initially as an imperial mausoleum for Charles V and his family, and was inspired by the Anastasis of the Holy Sepulchre in Jerusalem.
 This is reflected in the 22 m diameter of the dome, which is within a half-meter of the width of the Anastasis dome, the windows immediately under the dome, the approximately two-to-one relationship between the heights of the rotunda and the surrounding ambulatory, and the large triumphal arch between the rotunda and the nave, which was a feature of the Anastasis after the mid-12th century.

 The dome of Burgos Cathedral (completed in 1568) is a late example in the Gothic "double-chevet" style.
 After the 1539 collapse of the original tower it was rebuilt by Juan de Vallejo by 1573, repaired in 1644 following damage from a hurricane and fire, and repaired in the 1980s following damage from a storm.
 The central vault has eight arms extending from the center to the inner vertices of an eight-sided star polygon, which connects to the inner vertices of another eight-sided star polygon.
 The gaps between these arms are filled with an openwork grill of various carved shapes, including circles with Greek crosses and trefoils.